-- 1. Courses in the Professional Core must be from a single professional certificate area Mechanical Maintenance, Multimedia Technology, etc. - 2.
+- 1. Courses in the Professional Core must be from a single professional certificate area (i.e., Mechanical Maintenance, Multimedia Technology, etc.). - 2.
 Students will be assigned an advisor to assist in selection of electives. - 3.
-Portfolio development course must be taken in order for credit to awarded from selected work experience, business & industry or other Credit for Prior Learning under electives. - 4.
+Portfolio development course must be taken in order for credit to be awarded from selected work experience, business and industry or credit for prior learning under electives. - 4.
 A minimum of 15 credit hours must be in residency at SAU Tech.